TedHusted/awake/awake.md/awake.md

 The OSSA APPROVED light on his web browser plug-in glowed bright green.
 “Come on, No’, we’re good to go,” Noah says under his breath, mumbling, “and my own background check on SI Architect itself came up green.”

-The GET STARTED button clicks, and the screen displays a minimal, smoothly designed form with an empty table.
+The GET STARTED button clicks.
+The screen displays a minimal, smoothly designed form with an empty table.

 The screen presents a list of simple categories.
 Siri begins to read each one aloud.

 “Occupation?”
 Siri asks on behalf of the form.
 “Be specific and the category will be selected.”

-On the form, the response “SsI Trainer” appears in soft italics.
+On the form, the response “SI Trainer” appears in soft italics.

 “Yes, SI Trainer,” agrees Noah over the link.

-The words “SI Trainer” become darker, and under Category appears, “Technology and Research”.
+The words “SI Trainer” become darker.
+Under Category appears “Technology and Research”.

 “Activities? — You may select up to eight.
 This response is required.”